MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-local-environment.md

 * For general workflow of using Python for web development, see [Quickstart: Create your first Python web app using Visual Studio](https://learn.microsoft.com/visualstudio/ide/quickstart-python?view=vs-2022).
 This article is useful

-* For Azure app development workflows in Visual Studio 2022, see [Azure Development with Visual Studio](https://learn.microsoft.com/visualstudio/azure/?view=vs-2022).
-While much of the documentation here specifically mentions .NET, the tooling for managing and deploying to Azure works the same regardless of the programming language.
+* For using Visual Studio 2022 to manage Azure resources and deploy to Azure, see [Azure Development with Visual Studio](https://learn.microsoft.com/visualstudio/azure/?view=vs-2022).
+While much of the documentation here specifically mentions
+.NET, the tooling for managing Azure resources and deploying to Azure works the same regardless of the programming language.

-* When there's no built-in tool available in Visual Studio 2022 for a given management or deployment task, you can always use [Azure CLI commands](#azure-cli-commands).
+* When there's no built-in tool available in Visual Studio 2022 for a given Azure management or deployment task, you can always use [Azure CLI commands](#azure-cli-commands).

 ## Working with other IDEs